ctfpilot/ctfp/README.md

 The two namespaces are configured with network policies to restrict any outgoing local traffic, allowing only outbound internet access.

 Challenges can therefore not talk to each other, nor communicate across multiple deployments.
-If you challenge require multiple containers, they need to be deployed within the same challenge deployment, and set up in a sidecar pattern.
+If your challenge require multiple containers, they need to be deployed within the same challenge deployment, and set up in a sidecar pattern.

 Cluster DNS is not available for challenges, so any service discovery must be handled through external DNS services.
 Challenges allow for multiple endpoints to be defined, across both HTTP(S) and TCP protocols.